koreader/koreader/doc/Building_targets.md

 ## Prerequisites

-This instructions asume that you [have a development environment ready to run](Building.md) KOReader.
+These instructions assume that you [have a development environment ready to run](Building.md) KOReader.
 If not then please install common prerequisites first.

 ### A toolchain for your target.